 Allow a few hours for this experience.
 Tours and tastings start from €15.

-Don’t rule a visit out if you have children.
+Inside Tip: Don’t rule a visit out if you have children.
 Many of the bodegas, including CVNE, offer workshops to entertain little ones.

 Recommended reading: This La Rioja Itinerary is Exactly What You Need